Submodules #

 When using submodules in your GitHub Workflows or GitLab Pipelines, you need to ensure that the submodules are properly initialized and updated on the runner.

-GitHub Workflow Example: Handling Submodules#
+GitHub Workflow Example#

-to ensure submodules are cloned and updated as part of the workflow.
+In GitHub Actions , you can use the actions/checkout action with the submodules option set to true to ensure submodules are cloned and updated as part of the workflow.

-Example: GitHub Workflow (.github/workflows/ci.yml
+Example: GitHub Workflow (.github/workflows/ci.yml)

 name: CI with Submodules